aliarghyani/15ecosystem/docs/epics.md

 - Handle Persian text properly (RTL, character normalization)
 - Optimize for performance (consider memoization, indexing)
 - Add JSDoc comments for all functions
+- Extend functions to work with both transcripts and summaries
+- Use analysis to refine skill/category mappings from Story 8.0b

 ### Story 8.3: Analysis Report Types & Data Models